Existence of a Phase with Finite Localization Length in the Double Scaling Limit of N-Orbital Models: Two Energy and Length Scales

 \subsection{Global Rotations}

 It is necessary to make a distinction between on one hand global rotations where every site in the entire system rotates in synchrony, and on the other hand non-uniform rotations where the sites do not all rotate together.
 This is necessary because, when $E_1$ is set equal to $E_2$, i.e. when $\hat{E}$ is proportional to the identity, the integrand inside the functional integral is invariant under global rotations.
 Therefore the global rotations cannot be performed perturbatively, and must be done exactly.
 In contrast the non-uniform rotations may be integrated using pertubation theory.
 Therefore a change of variables must be performed, from the original rotation variables which are each located at individual sites, to a set of rotation variables where the global rotation is distinct and separate from all other rotation variables.
 Accompanying this change of variables, a Jacobian must be introduced to the functional integral.
+As mentioned before and discussed in Appendix \ref{JacobianAppendix}, the Jacobian diverges at certain non-zero points on the manifold of global rotations.
+Excepting this divergence, its contributions to perturbation theory are weighted by a factor of the inverse system volume $V^{-1}$, making them rather small.
+However, because of the divergence, the Jacobian developed in Appendix \ref{JacobianAppendix} can be used only if the energy splitting $\omega$ is larger than the level spacing $\Delta E$, in which case the manifold of global rotations is not fully explored.
+We neglect the Jacobian in the remaining discussion.

 Fortunately, in the absence of the Jacobian, the integrals over global rotations can be done exactly.
-The integral over global rotations of $Q^f$ is the famous Harish-Chandra-Itzykson-Zuber integral\cite{HarishChandra56,Itzykson80}, and the integral over global rotations of $Q^f$ is a well-known generalization of the same integral\cite{Fyodorov02a}.
+The integral over global rotations of $Q^f$ is the famous Harish-Chandra-Itzykson-Zuber integral\cite{HarishChandra56,Itzykson80}, and the integral over global rotations of $Q^b$ is a well-known generalization of the same integral\cite{Fyodorov02a}.
 The Harish-Chandra-Itzykson-Zuber integral is part of the math that produces the model's two saddle points, since they are related by a global rotation of $\overline{Q}^f$.
-As mentioned before, the Jacobian diverges at certain non-zero points on the manifold of global rotations, and therefore must be either treated approximately or neglected.
 Once both integrals over global rotations have been performed, the average energy $(E_1+E_2)/2$ decouples from rotations and is coupled only to the eigenvalues $x^f,x^b$, influencing their saddle point values.
 There remains a coupling of the energy splitting $\omega = E_1 - E_2$ to the rotations and to the source $J^b$, and the functional integral is multiplied by a factor $\omega^{-2}$.

 Strictly speaking, it is necessary to perform the integration over global rotations prior to performing the saddle point approximation of the $x^b$ eigenvalues.
 Rotations of $\overline{Q}^b$ lie on a non-compact manifold, so the Lagrangian's $\sum_v {Tr}(\overline{Q}^b_v L {\hat{E}} )$ term is unbounded.
 For some points on the non-compact manifold of $\overline{Q}^b$'s rotations this pushes $x^b$'s saddle points outside of the band, making it impossible to perform the saddle point approximation.
 The only correct way around this problem is to perform the exact integration over global rotations prior to performing the saddle point approximation.
 Mae and Iida \cite{Mae03} and Takahashi \cite{Takahashi04} were the first to address this kind of issue and perform the saddle point integration earlier than usual.
 However this is a mathematical nicety that does not affect the remainder of our discussion here.